 For more information about recruiting passive candidates, read our blog post: 5 Ways to Convince Passive Candidates to Switch Jobs.

-Key Takeaways About Candidate Sourcing
+Key Takeaways About Your Candidate Sourcing Strategy

 Candidate sourcing will continue to evolve.
 But these changes don’t mean that strategic candidate sourcing is dying any time soon.